 Welcome Chipmunks!

-We are excited to announce that this summer all Archbishop Chapelle High School students will participate in an exciting new summer reading program.
-This program is designed to cultivate student choice, faculty mentoring, and small group discussions as well as promote a culture of reading among students, faculty, and staff.
-After reading their books over the summer, students will participate in “book club” style meetings with other students and faculty members who read the same book.
+The summer reading program at Archbishop Chapelle High School is designed to cultivate student choice, faculty mentoring, and small group discussions as well as promote a culture of reading among students, faculty, and staff.
+After reading their books over the summer, students will participate in "book club" style meetings with other students and faculty members who read the same book.

 Expectations for Students